About the Book | Author Information | Order Information | Content Updates | Papers and Talks | SOAD | Links |

 Successful BPEL Project in the Telecommunications Industry

-Download the OOPSLA 2005 practitioner report Service-Oriented Architecture and Business Process Choreography in an Order Management Scenario (pr07-zimmermann1.pdf).
+Download the OOPSLA 2005 practitioner report Service-Oriented Architecture and Business Process Choreography in an Order Management Scenario and find a BPM/SOA design lecture which features a generalized version of the solution here.

 Second Generation Web Services-Oriented Architecture in Production in the Finance Industry